eliyasv/MERNapp-kops/README.md

 │   └── kustomization.yaml
 └── README.md
 ```
-(Also you can setup a docker compose file to test locally)
+* (Additionaly you can setup a docker compose file to test locally)
 ---

 ## 🚀 CI/CD Pipeline (GitHub Actions)